nautobot/nautobot/nautobot/docs/installation/services.md

 (END)
 ```

-If you cannot update your custom tasks with the change described above, you must run the [RQ worker concurrently with the Celery worker](#concurrent-celery-and-rq-nautobot-workers) until the plugin can be updated.
+If you are using plugins that use custom background tasks but have not yet made the change described above, you must run the [RQ worker concurrently with the Celery worker](#concurrent-celery-and-rq-nautobot-workers) until the plugin can be updated.

 !!! warning
     Failure to account for the Celery-to-RQ migration may break your custom background tasks